History of the steam engine: Newcomen "atmospheric" engine

 It was Thomas Newcomen with his "atmospheric-engine" of 1712 who can be said to have brought together most of the essential elements established by Papin in order to develop the first practical steam engine for which there could be a commercial demand.
-This took the shape of a reciprocating beam engine installed at surface level driving a succession of pumps at one end of the beam.
-The engine, attached by chains from other end of the beam, worked on the atmospheric, or vacuum principle.
+This took the shape of a reciprocating beam engine installed at surface level driving a succession of pumps at one end of the beam.A train of mechanism consisting of several elementary pieces combined in a train capable of transmitting a force applied at one end and of communicating it to the resistance to be overcome at the other end.

+[57] The engine, attached by chains from other end of the beam, worked on the atmospheric, or vacuum principle.

 Newcomen's design used some elements of earlier concepts.
 Like the Savery design, Newcomen's engine used steam, cooled with water, to create a vacuum.
 Unlike Savery's pump, however, Newcomen used the vacuum to pull on a piston instead of pulling on water directly.
 The upper end of the cylinder was open to the atmospheric pressure, and when the vacuum formed, the atmospheric pressure above the piston pushed it down into the cylinder.
 The piston was lubricated and sealed by a trickle of water from the same cistern that supplied the cooling water.
 Further, to improve the cooling effect, he sprayed water directly into the cylinder.

 The piston was attached by a chain to a large pivoted beam.
 When the piston pulled the beam, the other side of the beam was pulled upward.
 This end was attached to a rod that pulled on a series of conventional pump handles in the mine.
 At the end of this power stroke, the steam valve was reopened, and the weight of the pump rods pulled the beam down, lifting the piston and drawing steam into the cylinder again.